 |The airport||Deun bin||ສະ ໜາມ ບິນ|

 |Turn right||Liao kwaa||ລ້ຽວຂວາ|

 It is a lot more difficult to get lost in Laos now than it was 10 years ago.
 Everybody in the city has a mobile phone.
-Although other ridesharing apps like Uber and Grab haven't made the transition to Laos, there is an app called Loca which is attempting to do what ridesharing technology did to other Southeast Asian countries.
+Although other ridesharing apps like Uber and Grab haven’t made the transition to Laos, there is an app called Loca that is attempting to do what ridesharing technology did to other Southeast Asian countries.

 Of course, this writer would advise you to get lost in the city and see if you can find your way back to your hotel with some of the phrases you’ve learned today.